Skip to main content

 • Penalty for Double Signing

 • “Double signing” is the scenario of signing two different blocks at an equal block height.
-Validators caught double signing get their entire reward and CORE validator deposit slashed, and are thereafter barred from participating in mining blocks, i.e., jailed forever.
+Validators caught double signing receive their entire reward and have their CORE validator deposit slashed; they are thereafter barred from participating in mining blocks, effectively being jailed forever.

 8. What consensus mechanism does the Core network use, and how does it prevent different attacks?

-The Core network uses the Satoshi Plus consensus mechanism which combines Delegated Proof of Work (DPoW), Delegated Proof of Stake (DPoS) and Non-Custodial BTC Staking to secure the network against various attacks.
-This setup mitigates network attacks such as DDoS through node dispersion and randomized P2P communication.
+The Core network uses the Satoshi Plus consensus mechanism, which combines Delegated Proof of Work (DPoW), Delegated Proof of Stake (DPoS), and Self-Custodial Bitcoin Staking to secure the network against various attacks.
+This setup mitigates network attacks, such as DDoS, through node dispersion and randomized peer-to-peer (P2P) communication.
 For consensus attacks like the 51% attack, it employs round-robin mining and a hybrid score system for validator election, making such attacks economically impractical.
-Additionally, Core Chain uses checkpointing to freeze and secure the blockchain's history periodically, thwarting long-range attacks.
-For more details, see the Core Chain Security Overview.
+Additionally, Core utilizes checkpointing to periodically freeze and secure the blockchain's history, thereby thwarting long-range attacks.
+For more details, see the Core Blockchain Security Overview.

-9. What is the average transaction confirmation time of Core network?
+9. What is the average transaction confirmation time of the Core network?

 The average transaction confirmation time on the Core network is 12 blocks.